-A new mutation (currently nameless, but referred to as "Z") appears to affect the number of saddles that appear along the length of a snake's body, increasing saddle counts by approximately 25%.
+A new mutation, known as cinder, appears to affect the number of saddles that appear along the length of a snake's body, increasing saddle counts by approximately 25%.
 This could be caused as the groups initially subdivide, by increasing the frequency of these divisions.
 Similar mutations might be found which do the opposite, and lower the snake's saddle count.